radish-es/casebook-property/content/casebook/title/cowichan-lra.md

-entitled to the Lands of Tl'uqtinus as against BC would be contrary to the *LTA* because a declaration that the plaintiffs are entitled to lands registered in fee simple to a third party would undermine the guarantee of indefeasibility in and contravene .
+entitled to the Lands of Tl'uqtinus as against BC would be contrary to the *LTA* because a declaration that the plaintiffs are entitled to lands registered in fee simple to a third party would undermine the guarantee of indefeasibility in s.
+23 and contravene s.
+25.

 BC submits that "persons" under are any parties that might bring a challenge against a registered title in court.
 BC further